nguy/artview/README.md

 	Dynamically switch fields (variables) and tilt angles via drop down menu.

-    Dynamically switch tilt angle by button selection.
+    Dynamically switch tilt angle via radio button selection.
+Also easily change by using the up/down arrow keys.

-    Browse a directory by advancing with drop down "Next" and "Previous" menus or by arrow key.
+    Browse a directory by advancing with drop down "Next" and "Previous" menus or by arrow left/right key.

     View ground-based or airborne radar.

-    View PPI, sector or RHI type files
+    View PPI, sector or RHI type file scans.

+    Change scaling interactively.

 ## Installation